overturetool/overturetool.github.io/_netmeetings/Net-Meeting-97.md

 ## Overture

-* The Luna mirrors have been taken down so I changed Overture to build against Mars.
+* The Luna mirrors have been taken down so Overture now builds against Mars.
 * Next release of Overture requires Java 8.
 * A few auto-completion features are under development (student project) which might make it into the next release.